-NASA will review the initial documentation packages from any team that have been submitted by October 29, 2021.
+NASA will review the documentation packages from any team that have been submitted by October 29, 2021.
 High-level feedback will be provided by November 19, 2021 to each team.
 Good supporting documentation for prototypes is critical.
-This is an opportunity for teams to check that all major concerns are addressed before submitting the final documentation package with their prototypes.
+NASA expects to receive near-final versions of documentation packages.
+There will be an opportunity to revise your documentation based on NASA’s feedback and any modifications made prior to final submission.

 NASA plans to test one to two prototypes to failure and to reserve the remaining one(s) for possible deployment.
 These prototypes should arrive at NASA ready to undergo several weeks of rigorous testing.
 They should represent the final instrument design and should be ready for deployment.
 It is expected that prototypes, including all sub-systems, will be at TRL of 5 or higher.
 At the conclusion of the testing and evaluation period, NASA will select a winner and a runner up, based on prototype performance, scientific impact, and overall mission confidence.
 The winning team will receive $100,000, and the runner-up team will receive $25,000.
+Due to time constraints, only a portion of environmental testing will occur prior to the award decisions.
+Award decisions will be made primarily on prototype functional test results and analysis showing the design can survive the expected environments, which teams provide in the documentation package.
+Additional testing that occurs after award decisions will help inform whether or not prototypes are assigned to future missions.

 Prize